-DMX512 slots are transmitted sequentially in asynchronous serial format at a baud rate of 250kbps, using the DMX physical layer.
+A Frame in DMX comprises upto 512 slots of 8 bits that are transmitted sequentially in asynchronous serial format at a baud rate of 250kbps, using the DMX physical layer.

-The content of a frame comprises a set of serial bytes (slots) sent with eight bits of data, one start bit, two stop bits.
-The frame starts with slot 0 and ending with the last implemented slot, with a maximum total of 513 slots.
+The content of each frame is a set of bytes (slots) each sent as eight bits of data, with one start baud, two stop bauds.
+The frame contents start with slot 0 (known as the control byte or start code) and ending with the last slot, with a maximum total of 513 slots.

-A break character is used in DMX to signal the start of a frame.
-A break in asynchronous communications is defined to be any period that exceeds the duration of a single character.
+A break character is sent to signal the start of a DMX frame.
+This break is defined to be any period that exceeds the duration of a single character.

-Break signal at a data rate of 250 k baud.
+Break signal for transmission at a rate of 250 k baud.

-In DMX, the break (at the sender) is longer than the minimum, with a duration of 92 µS of continuous low signal.
-This is followed by a 12 µS high level (Mark After Break) The next low transition indicates the control slot (start code).
-This longer duration provides more reliable detection of the start of a frame.
+In DMX, the break (at the sender) is longer than a minimum duration of 92 µS of continuous low signal.
+This is followed by a 12 µS high level (Mark After Break) A longer duration provides more reliable detection of the start of a frame when there could potentially be a bit error.

-The start of each DMX frame is prefixed by a "break" signal that provides the first part of the synchronisation sequence that indicates the start of a multiplexing frame.
-This is followed by a Mark After Break (MAB).
+The start of each DMX frame is prefixed by a "break" signal and is followed by a Mark After Break (MAB).
 The MAB helps to ensure the Break is an actual start sequence, and also provides sufficient time for even slow receivers to reset after the previous frame and then reliably process the first slot.

 Note: A transmitter must always be set to produce a Break of at least 92 microseconds.
 The 1986 version of the Standard specified a 4 microsecond MAB period.
-The 1990 version of the standard changed that value to 8 microseconds.
+The 1990 version of the standard changed the receiver value to 8 microseconds.

-The first slot (0) within the frame carries the START Code.
+The first slot (Slot 0) within the frame carries the START Code.
 This defines the format of the information in the subsequent slots in the frame.
 The interoperability of equipment complying with the Standard is largely due to support of the NULL START Code, which provides the most basic functions and must be implemented by all receivers.
-A receiver that does not know how to interpret an Alternate START Code (e.g. non-zero) must discard the entire contents of the frame.
-Alternate START Codes are reserved for special purposes or for future development of the Standard.
+A receiver that does not know how to interpret an Alternate START Code (i.e., a non-zero START code) must discard the entire contents of the current DMX frame.
+Alternate START Codes are defined for special purposes or for future development of the Standard.

 For each data slot, the receiver must also check the first stop bit and should check the second stop bit of all received slots to determine if they have the correct value.
 If a missing stop bit is detected, the receiver needs to discard the improperly framed slot data and all following slots in the frame.The frame composition of a n-byte DMX Frame may be summarised as: